richie48/Mt5-pi-setup/README.md

    # For example, if we want to install version 2.6.1 of apt we can find a link to it in the provided Debian package registry
    wget http://deb.debian.org/debian/pool/main/a/apt/apt_2.6.1_amd64.deb
    dpkg -i apt_2.6.1_amd64.deb
 7. We now have all the initial setup done, now we can install wine so we can be able to run Windows applications in AMD64.
 For this, we follow the step outlines on [wine-hq](https://gitlab.winehq.org/wine/wine/-/wikis/Debian-Ubuntu).
 Once this is done, we should confirm we have both Wine 32-bit and Wine 64-bit so we can run both 32-bit and 64-bit applications.
 If wine64 does not get installed, we would have to install it as a separate step with `apt install wine64`.
-Ideally, we should install Wine version 9.0.0, this is a more recent stable version of ,Wine and it patches a missing [library](https://github.com/ptitSeb/box64/issues/1555).
-If the version installed from winhq.org is older than this version we should look to upgrade to version 9.0.0.
-The first step is to remove all wine package so we do not have conflicting dependencies
+Ideally, we should install Wine version 9.0.0, which is a more recent stable version of , Wine and it patches a missing [library](https://github.com/ptitSeb/box64/issues/1555).
+If the version installed from winhq.org is older than this version, we should look to upgrade to version 9.0.0.
+The first step is to remove all wine packages so we do not have conflicting dependencies
    ```
    apt remove --purge 'wine*' 'libwine*'
    apt autoremove --purge
    apt clean
    ```
-   now we are ready to install our new wine version.
-Once done verify installation.
+   Now we are ready to install our new wine version.
+Once done, verify installation.
    ```
    apt update
    apt install --install-recommends winehq-stable=9.0.0.0~bookworm-1 wine-stable=9.0.0.0~bookworm-1 wine-stable-amd64=9.0.0.0~bookworm-1 wine-stable-i386=9.0.0.0~bookworm-1